 photos by Nick KampmannWhile Ralf was still musically active (eg IN MY ROSARY, now I-M-R), Nicole and Kai withdrew completely from music.
 But at the end of 2012, when they were invited by Ralf to participate as guests in the I-M-R album “Letters from the Paper Garden”, the vague idea of going back into the studio as DERRIÈRE LE MIROIR again germinated pertinaciously.
 And after they had also played a little surprise show in 2013 at a birthday party, it was summarily decided to record two cover versions just for fun - and also to see whether the chemistry between them was still intact.
 The results (Moby's "Lift Me Up" and Valerie Dore's "The Night") were released in September 2014 as a download single.
 And after Ralf had finally finished the works for the release of the I-M-R album "InOutSide", they started to write new songs in April 2015.

-In between Ralf and Kai recorded some songs under the moniker T-HE (the name of their project during their schooldays) and released the 3 track download single "Believe" in June 2016.
+In between Ralf and Kai recorded some songs under the moniker T-HE (the name of their project during their schooldays) and released a 3 track digital single called "Believe" in July 2016 as well as the 5 track digital EP "Worried EP" in June 2017.